Siege of Malta (World War II): British offensive operations

 Wing Commander Patrick Gibbs and 39 Squadron, flew their Beauforts against shipping and increased the pressure on Rommel by attacking his supply lines in September.
 Rommel's position was now critical.
 The army in North Africa was starved of supplies while the British reinforced their lines in Egypt, prior to the Second Battle of El Alamein.
 He complained to the OKW that he was severely short of ammunition and fuel for offensive action.
 The Axis organised a convoy to relieve the difficulties.
 Ultra intercepted the Axis communications, and Wellingtons of 69 Squadron confirmed the Axis operation was real.
 Gibbs's Beauforts sank two ships and one of Simpson's submarines sank a third.
 Rommel still hoped another tanker, San Andreas, would deliver the 3,198 tons of fuel needed for the Battle of Alam el Halfa.
 Rommel did not wait for it to dock, and launched the offensive before its arrival.
 The ship was sunk by an attack led by Gibbs.
 Of the nine ships sent, five were sunk by Malta's forces.
 The Beauforts were having a devastating impact on Axis fuel supplies which were now nearly used up.
 On 1 September, Rommel was forced to retreat.
 Kesselring handed over Luftwaffe fuel, but this merely denied the German air units the means to protect the ground forces, thereby increasing the effectiveness of British air superiority over the frontline.

 In August, Malta's strike forces had contributed to the Axis' difficulties in trying to force an advance into Egypt.
 In that month, 33% of supplies and 41% of fuel were lost.
 In September 1942, Rommel received only 24% of the 50,000 tons of supplies needed monthly to continue offensive operations.
 During September, the Allies sank 33,939 tons of shipping at sea.
 Many of these supplies had to be brought in via Tripoli, many kilometres behind the battle front.
 The lack of food and water caused a sickness rate of 10% among Axis soldiers.
 The British air-submarine offensive ensured no fuel reached North Africa in the first week of October 1942.
 Two fuel-carrying ships were sunk, and another lost its cargo despite the crew managing to salvage the ship.
 As the British offensive at El Alamein began on 23 October 1942, Ultra intelligence was gaining a clear picture of the desperate Axis fuel situation.
 On 25 October, three tankers and one cargo ship carrying fuel and ammunition were sent under heavy air and sea escort, and were likely to be the last ships to reach Rommel while he was at El Alamein.
 Ultra intelligence intercepted the planned convoy route, and alerted Malta's air units.
-The three fuel-carrying vessels were sunk by 28 October.
-It cost the British one Beaufighter, two Beauforts, three (out of six) Blenheims and one Wellington.
+The three fuel-carrying vessels were sunk by 28 October, at the cost of one Beaufighter, two Beauforts, three (out of six) Blenheims and one Wellington.
 Rommel lost 44% of his supplies on October, a jump from the 20% lost in September.